-- 1. A Student Athlete who wants to play two interscholastic sports in the same season must: - 2.
-Receive permission from the Athletic Director and the coaches of both sports before the start of the season. - 3.
-Choose which sport is the primary sport. - 4.
-Meet with both coaches to determine a schedule for the season. - 5.
+A Student Athlete who wants to play two interscholastic sports in the same season must:

+- 1. Choose which sport is the primary sport. - 2.
 A Student Athlete who wants to participate in another LCA extra-curricular activity must follow the same procedure.